Honey bun cake is so easy to make, so delicious to taste, and it will knock the socks off of family and friends you make it for!

 How to Make A Honey Bun Cake

-Place all cake ingredients in a mixing bowl and beat with an electric mixer until well combined and no lumps remain, about two minutes. (see printable recipe card at bottom of post)
+Place all of the cake ingredients in a mixing bowl and beat with an electric mixer until well combined and no lumps remain, about two minutes.

-Pour batter into greased cake pan.
+Pour the cake batter into a greased cake pan.
 I just spray mine with some cooking spray.
 Isn’t this a pretty picture, though?

 Now take your brown sugar, cinnamon, and pecans and stir them together really well.

-Sprinkle every bit of this goodness over the top of your cake.
+Sprinkle every bit of this goodness over the top of your honey bun cake.

 Tada!
 Bake this at 350 for 35-40 minutes or until a toothpick inserted in the center comes out clean.

-Drizzle over still warm cake and then cut you a piece!
-Yes, you can eat this after it has cooled but it is a crying shame not to have a slice of Honey Bun Cake while it’s warm.
+Drizzle over still warm cake and then cut yourself a piece!
+Yes, you can eat this after it has cooled but it is a crying shame not to have a slice of honey bun cake while it’s warm.